-SCHOOL OFFICE AND STUDENT HOURS: CAMPUS ACCESS
+SCHOOL OFFICE AND STUDENT HOURS; CAMPUS ACCESS

 The school office is open from 7:30 a.m. - 3:45 p.m. every full day that school is in session.
-Hours may vary during holidays, breaks, and will be closed during parts of the summer.
+Hours may vary during half days, holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (480) 424-1798.
 Messages may be left on voicemail any time the phone is busy, or staff is out of the office.
 Messages left after hours will be returned within 24 hours.
 Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).

 School starts daily at 8:05 a.m.
 For safety reasons, students should not arrive on campus earlier than 7:40 a.m. nor stay later than 3:40 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
 Children are not to be left unattended, so parents/guardians are to stay with their children until the supervisor arrives.
 Students are allowed into the classroom at 7:40 a.m.
 Students should be on campus by 8:05 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 8:05 a.m.
-Before school students will be supervised in a designated classroom beginning at 7:15 a.m.
+For an additional fee ACA offers a Morning Club for those students who need to be dropped off between 7:15am-7:40am where students will be supervised in a designated area before school begins.